Cluster formation for weakly interacting kinetic Langevin dynamics: Introduction

 \item We perform a linear stability analysis of the kinetic (hypoelliptic) McKean-Vlasov PDE, including a study of the fluctuations around the mean-field limit described by the deterministic PDE.
 Similar to the findings of ~\cite{garnier2017consensus, Garnier_2019}, we conclude that the formation of clusters is related to the breakdown of the central limit theorem that describes fluctuations around the mean-field limit.

 \item Motivated by~\cite{GomesSpectral, fok2002combined}, we develop a spectral numerical method to solve the linearized kinetic McKean-Vlasov PDE.

-\item We develop an efficient code to simulate interacting particle systems, in particular in the weak-friction regime.
-The code is published on our \href{https://github.com/SchroedingersLion/Cluster-Formation-in-Diffusive-Systems}{GitHub} repository \cite{GitHub_IPS}.
+\item {We implement customized, high-accuracy integration schemes for the weak-friction regime, enabling the simulation of significantly larger interacting particle systems ($N \sim 10^3$) than previously analyzed in this context.} The simulation code is published on our \href{https://github.com/SchroedingersLion/Cluster-Formation-in-Diffusive-Systems}{GitHub} repository \cite{GitHub_IPS}.
 The latter also holds a notebook that demonstrates the numerical solution of the linearized mean-field PDE, as well as illustrative video animations.

 \end{itemize}

 The rest of the paper is structured as follows.
 In Section~\ref{sec:LD_theory_intro} we present the interacting particle system, the interaction potentials and the mean-field PDE that we will study in this paper, together with their mathematical properties that will be used later on.
 In Section~\ref{sec:analysis} we present a linear stability analysis of the mean-field dynamics, around the uniform and Maxwellian distributions in space and velocity, respectively.
 We derive expressions for the critical temperature and the time until clusters begin to form (the `onset of clustering') which depends on both friction and particle count.
 Section~\ref{sec:num_analysis} presents our numerical simulations of the $N$-particle system, which confirm our analytical results and yield additional insights into the system behavior.
 In Section ~\ref{sec:conclusions} we give conclusions and outlooks on future research directions.